AndyTQ/Thinkpad-P51-Opencore-Hackintosh/README.md

 - Current tested OpenCore version: **0.8.0**
 - Deeply appreciate the guide from https://github.com/midi1996/P50-opencore-hackintosh/ and Dortania, and the posts on /r/Hackintosh Reddit!
 - **The EFI folder is modified to fit the specs below.
 It may not work on your machine, and make sure that you forllow Dortania's hackintosh guide if you wanna make your own EFI folder.**
+- Disclaimer: Use this configuration on your own risk as I am not responsibile for damaging anyone's system.

 ## Platform Specifications
 https://psref.lenovo.com/syspool/Sys/PDF/ThinkPad/ThinkPad_P51/ThinkPad_P51_Spec.PDF